SPEEDWAY Mini Bike Information Chronological Guide.|

 and used it on their Superstar model.
 Also the Superstar had a luggage

-rack behind the seat, and a slightly different seat design.
+And a slightly different seat design.
 But other than

 that, the Superstar was pretty much the same as a 1970 Speedway Scarab.